kellyxglobal/real-estate/laravel/README.md

 ## Frontend Theme Integration & Customization

 I integrated a pre-built frontend theme into the project to enhance the user interface.
 This involved incorporating the theme's assets (CSS, JavaScript) and customizing specific frontend pages like login, registration, and user dashboard.
 I utilized Blade templating to dynamically inject content and ensure proper asset loading.

+## Conditional Login/Logout Button Display

+I implemented a dynamic login/logout button within the application's header section.
+By leveraging Laravel's @auth directive, the button text and functionality change based on the user's authentication status.
+When a user is logged in, the button displays "Logout" and redirects to the logout functionality upon clicking.
+Conversely, for unauthenticated users, the button displays "Sign In" and redirects to the login page.

+## User Login & Logout Notification

+I incorporated user login and logout notifications to enhance the user experience.
+I modified the UserAuthenticatedController.php file to trigger notifications upon successful login and logout events, providing feedback to the user regarding their authentication status.